SoftwareInventions/TestRepo/CourseMaterials/Readings.md

 Assignments:

 1. Refinement of your writing from Tuesday if you would like to
-2. <Reflection comparing DeMarco p3 and Spolsky>
+2. (150 words max) Compare and contrast DeMarco's (part 3) and Spolsky's (Guerilla Guide to Interviewing) views on hiring.

  ## Week 4
  ### Tuesday